w3c/wai-intro-atag/content/education.md

 ## Make your Tool Accessible

 > I am a blind instructor.
 With my screen reader, I can use the LMS to create accessible resource materials and assignments.
 I can preview the results all within the tool.
 I can also track students progress and grade their assignments.
-The tool works well with my screen reader
+The tool works well with my screen reader.

 The tool itself should be accessible.
 That means people with disabilities should be able to use it, just like people without disabilities do.